gem/oq-engine/doc/manual/oq-manual.rst

 Classical Probabilistic Seismic Hazard
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Analysis Input data for the classical acr:psha consist of a PSHA input
+Analysis Input data for the classical acr:*Probabilistic Seismic Hazard Analysis* consist of a PSHA input
 model provided together with calculation settings.

 The main calculators used to perform this analysis are the following:

 #. *Logic Tree Processor*

-   The Logic Tree Processor (LTP) takes as an input the acr:psha Input
+   The Logic Tree Processor (LTP) takes as an input the acr:*Probabilistic Seismic Hazard Analysis* Input
    Model and creates a Seismic Source Model.
 The LTP uses the
    information in the Initial Seismic Source Models and the Seismic
    Source Logic Tree to create a Seismic Source Input Model (i.e. a